AstraSerg/HighlightWhitespaces/README.md

 That's it!

-Note for ST3 users: For Sublime Text 3, replace "2" with "3" in path names. (`%APPDATA%\Sublime Text 3` and so on)
+Note for ST2 users: For Sublime Text 2, replace "3" with "2" in path names. (`%APPDATA%\Sublime Text 2` and so on)

 ## Options